 19.7x15.8x1.2 in ~ Painting, Oil

-Composition here is loosely inspired by El Greco's "Los desposorios de la Virgen" that I've had around while living in Bucharest for some time (the works is in the collection of the national art museum there).
-I've felt a fascination about that work from the start and kept returning regularly, spending long hours with it as a kind of meditation - finding a space free from the urban hustle.
+Composition here is loosely inspired by El Greco's "Los desposorios de la Virgen" that I've had around while living in Bucharest for some time (the work's in the collection of the art museum there).
+I've felt particularly drawn to it at first sight and kept returning regularly, spending hours with it as a kind of meditation - finding a space free from the urban noise (got smarter since than and I don't live in cities anymore :) )

-And clearly as a result of that on day this work has appeared on the canvas in my studio - I haven't consiously planned it in any way - however the composition, the forms where there in my inner eye and I could just paint it without even realising.
+Clearly as a result of that on day this work has appeared on canvas in my studio - I haven't consiously planned it in any way - however the composition, the forms where there in my inner eye and it just painted itself without me even realising.

 It's a reinterpretation naturaly and much transformed as you can see - there wouldn't be a point of just repainting the masterpiece.
 This is rather my inner subconscious dialog with what the forms and the scene meant to me.